Greenwood, Missouri: 2000 census

 There were 1,352 households, out of which 49.8% had children under the age of 18 living with them, 71.6% were married couples living together, 7.8% had a female householder with no husband present, and 17.0% were non-families.
 13.2% of all households were made up of individuals, and 2.1% had someone living alone who was 65 years of age or older.
 The average household size was 2.92 and the average family size was 3.21.

 In the city the population was spread out, with 32.6% under the age of 18, 6.0% from 18 to 24, 43.5% from 25 to 44, 12.9% from 45 to 64, and 4.9% who were 65 years of age or older.
 The median age was 30 years.
 For every 100 females, there were 101.0 males.
 For every 100 females age 18 and over, there were 98.8 males.

 The median income for a household in the city was $62,574, and the median income for a family was $65,313.
 Males had a median income of $42,173 versus $28,750 for females.
 The per capita income for the city was $21,586.
 About 2.9% of families and 3.9% of the population were below the poverty line, including 5.7% of those under age 18 and 9.4% of those age 65 or over.

 Education

-Greenwood is served by the Lee's Summit R-VII School District.
-This includes Greenwood Elementary School located inside Greenwood and both Summit Lakes Middle School and Lee's Summit West High School located in southern Lee's Summit.
+All of Greenwood in Jackson County, making up the vast majority of the municipality, is within the Lee's Summit R-VII School District.
+The very small Cass County portion is split between the Lee's Summit district and the Pleasant Hill R-III School District.

+The Lee's Summit district elementary schools that serve the parts of Greenwood include Greenwood Elementary (in Greenwood), Sunset Valley (Lee's Summit), and Woodland (Lee's Summit).
+The areas of Greenwood Elementary are in the boundaries of Summit Lakes Middle School, while the boundaries of Sunset Valley and Woodland are zoned to East Trails Middle School.
+In the areas of Greenwood for high school, all of Summit Lakes and a small portion of East Trails go to Lee's Summit West High School, located in southern Lee's Summit, and the rest of East Trails area that serve Greenwood are zoned to Lee's Summit High School, located near downtown Lee's Summit.

+Metropolitan Community College has the Lee's Summit school district in its in-district taxation area.
+The community college district has the Pleasant Hill school district area in its service area, but not its in-district taxation area.